gobeyondidentity/developer-docs/docs/integration-guides/aws-cognito.md

 ### Create a new realm in Beyond Identity

-By default you have only the Beyond Identity Admin realm in your  tenant.
-In this step, you'll create a new realm to hold the app and identities you will create using this guide.
+By default, you have only the Beyond Identity Admin Realm in your tenant.
+In this step, you'll create a new realm to hold the app and identities you'll create using this guide.

 import CreateRealmConsole from '../includes/_create-realm-console.mdx';